 Cranberry Brie Bites

-These baked Cranberry Brie Bites are one of those perfect appetizers that are equally delicious, stunning, and super low-maintenance.
+This Cranberry Brie Bites Recipe is one of those perfect appetizers that are equally delicious, stunning, and super low-maintenance.
 They are made by pressing frozen phyllo dough squares into mini muffin tins, then stuffing with Brie cheese, cranberry sauce, and chopped pecans before baking until golden brown and melted.
 Top with a tiny sprig of fresh rosemary and you’ve got a fancy appetizer that takes less than 30 minutes to prepare.

 - Phyllo Dough - you should be able to find frozen phyllo dough at your local grocery store.
 If not, you can substitute 2 cans of Crescent Roll Dough or 2 sheets of frozen puff pastry.